freenas/freenas-docs/userguide/sharing.rst

   all snapshots associated with the SMB share.

-To configure shadow copy support, use the instructions in :ref:`Configuring Authenticated Access Without a Domain Controller` to create the desired number of shares.
+To configure shadow copy support, use the instructions in :ref:`Configuring Authenticated Access With Local Users` to create the desired number of shares.
 In this configuration example, a Windows 7 computer has two users: *user1* and *user2*.
 For this example, two authenticated shares are created so that each user account has their own share.
 The first share is named *user1* and the second share is named *user2*.
 Then:

 #.
 Go to
    :menuselection:`Tasks --> Periodic Snapshot Tasks`